One dead after Route 222 North crash Friday afternoon: police

 A portion of Route 222 North in Manheim Township is closed following a fatal vehicle crash Friday afternoon.

 According to Manheim Township police Sgt.
-Michael Piacentino, the sole driver of a vehicle was driving southbound on Route 222 before crossing the grass median into the northbound lane after driving southbound on Route 222 and hitting a bridge abutment, overturning the vehicle.
+Michael Piacentino, the sole driver of a vehicle was driving southbound on Route 222 before crossing the grass median into the northbound lane and hitting a bridge abutment, overturning the vehicle.

+The driver was ejected from the vehicle and succumbed from their injuries, according to Piacentino.
+The vehicle also momentarily caught fire but was quickly extinguished, he said.

 Route 222 N is shutdown at Oregon Pk for a vehicle accident with injuries.
 Vehicle was on fire but passerby used extinguisher to put it out.
 PennDOT to Close 222 N at 30.
 Fire Police at 222 N Ramp at Butter Rd.
 Expected closures for considerable amount of time.— Commissioner Ray D'Agostino (@CommissionerRD) September 11, 2020